Key Takeaways

 Common exceptions arise when the information disclosed pertains to the public interest, such as whistleblowing on illegal activities or reporting regulatory violations.
 Courts may refuse to enforce NDAs that obstruct the disclosure of information necessary to protect public health, safety, or welfare.

-Additionally, if the NDA is overly broad, vague, or imposes unreasonable restrictions that exceed protecting legitimate business interests, Minnesota courts may deem it unenforceable.
+If the NDA is overly broad, vague, or imposes unreasonable restrictions that exceed protecting legitimate business interests, Minnesota courts may deem it unenforceable.

 Another exception involves situations where the confidential information has become publicly known through no fault of the party bound by the NDA.

-Finally, agreements that violate public policy or statutory rights—such as prohibiting employees from reporting workplace discrimination—may also be invalidated.
+Finally, agreements that violate public policy or statutory rights (such as prohibiting employees from reporting workplace discrimination) may also be invalidated.

 These exceptions balance protecting trade secrets while ensuring transparency and compliance with legal obligations.